Cookbook

 The offsets of the structure elements may be different depending on the architecture of the machine on which the file was created.
 Using a raw binary file format like this for general data storage is not recommended, as it is not cross platform.
 We recommended either HDF5 or msgpack, both of which are supported by pandas’ IO facilities.

-Often it’s useful to obtain the lower (or upper) triangular form of a correlation matrix calculated from DataFrame.corr()
+Often it’s useful to obtain the lower (or upper) triangular form of a correlation matrix calculated from DataFrame.corr()open in new window.
+This can be achieved by passing a boolean mask to where as follows:

 In [211]: df = pd.DataFrame(np.random.random(size=(100, 5)))